learn-co-curriculum/html-css-git-branches/README.md

 Branch blog-page set uo to track remote branch blog-page from origin.
 ```

-Here we see that the remote recieved our new branch and is tracking changes between our local and remote branch with the same name.
+Here we see that the remote received our new branch and is tracking changes between our local and remote branch with the same name.

 Next, let's go back to the browser and visit our simon-stamp-collection repo on Github.
 Ohhh, looks like if we click on the centrally located drop menu button that says branches we can see our new remote branch "blog-page" is there.

 ### Merging Branches

-Let's pretend that we have finished up work on our blog page, all the time commiting to our blog-page branch.
+Let's pretend that we have finished up work on our blog page, all the time committing to our blog-page branch.
 We have shown the work to Simon and he approves.
 So we would like to merge our commits from blog-page into our master branch.
 Back in Terminal we want to first checkout our master branch.
 Type `git checkout master` and press return.
 Now we can merge in the changes on our blog-page feature branch by typing `git merge blog-page` and pressing return.
 This should return something like:

 ```shell
 Updating b41165e..9e719e0